Kenya-Rae/mani-and-me/README.md

 - To search for products.
 - View individual product details
-- Ability to view total of shopping at any moment.
+- Ability to view the total of shopping at any moment.
 - Able to filter products.
-- Easilt create an account and login.
+- Easily create an account and log in.
 - Easy navigation.
 - Able to place an order and pay online.
 - Securely enter my payment information